sakarie9/NX-ScreenUploader/README.md

 `NX-ScreenUploader` automatically sends screen captures (both images and videos) taken on your Nintendo Switch to a Telegram chat so that you can more easily access and share them.

-This project was forked from [bakatrouble/sys-screenuploader](https://github.com/bakatrouble/sys-screenuploader) and [yuno-kojo/sys-screen-capture-uploader](https://github.com/yuno-kojo/sys-screen-capture-uploader).
+This project was forked from [bakatrouble/sys-screenuploader](https://github.com/bakatrouble/sys-screenuploader) and [musse/sys-screen-capture-uploader](https://github.com/musse/sys-screen-capture-uploader) and [yuno-kojo/sys-screen-capture-uploader](https://github.com/yuno-kojo/sys-screen-capture-uploader).
 It differs from the original project because no intermediate server is needed.
 The screen captures are directly uploaded to the Telegram API.
 However, creating a Telegram bot is necessary (see [Setup](#setup) below).

 ## Features